Answer Posted / ashoka.lokhande

 What does disk error mean?

-How do I scan and fix my drive?
+How do I find my startup programs?